HelenaMaslowska/Paintroom/README.md

 # Paintroom
-- This repository contains my image editor using Python and QtCreator.
+- This repository contains my image editor using Python in Visual Studio and GUI with QtCreator.
 - It can be used to simply edit image to show image in other colors and contrast.
+You can add Gaussian blur too!

 # Example
 Here is example of running app and editing colour and contrast.